DEFRA/defra-docker-node/README.md

 ### About the licence

-The Open Government Licence (OGL) was developed by the Controller of Her Majesty's Stationery Office (HMSO) to enable information providers in the public sector to license the use and re-use of their information under a common open licence.
+The Open Government Licence (OGL) v3.0 was developed by the The National Archives to enable information providers in the public sector to license the use and re-use of their information under a common open licence.

 It is designed to encourage use and re-use of information freely and flexibly, with only a few conditions.